laurilopes/api_docs/v1/documentation/authentication.md

 ## Authorization Key

-For certain requests, a resource (e.g. petition) authorization key must be added as a request parameter.
+For certain requests, a resource (e.g. a petition) authorization key must be used as an added salt.
 The authorization key is granted by the resource owner and can be revoked.
-Each authorization key is specific to the resource, a source (of the request), and an API user.
+Each authorization key is specific to a resource, a source (of the request), and an API user.

 Partners wishing to obtain a authorization keys on behalf of an individual may do so through an authorization key API request.
-See [_Authorization Keys on Petitions_](resources/petitions/auth_keys.md).
+See, for example, [_Authorization Keys on Petitions_](resources/petitions/auth_keys.md).